 Election of Office Bearers and Committee

-40. The Office Bearers and the Members of the Committee shall be elected annually at the Annual General Meeting and shall take office at the General Meeting held in the month following the Annual General Meeting.
-The Office Bearers will hold office until the next Annual General Meeting.
+40. The Office Bearers and the Members of the Committee shall be elected annually at the Annual General Meeting.
+They shall take office at the General Meeting held in the month following the Annual General Meeting.
+The outgoing Office Bearers will retain office until the General Meeting held in the following month after the Annual General Meeting.

-41. All nomination of Members proposed as Office Bearers or as Members of the Committee may be received in writing or nominated from the floor at the Annual General Meeting.
+41. All nomination of Members proposed as Office Bearers or as Members of the Committee may be received in writing and/or nominated from the floor at the Annual General Meeting.

 42. If there be more than the required number of Members nominated for the election to any office, an election by ballot shall take place, but if there be only the required number, the Chairman shall declare those nominated to be duly elected.

 43. (a) On the recommendation of the Committee or upon a motion of a Member, the Members in General Meeting may at any time and from time to time appoint a Sub-Committee from amongst the Members of the Committee or the Members for such purpose and with authority to exercise such powers and duties as the Committee in its discretion may recommend and the Members thereof shall hold office during the pleasure of the Members;